Crownstone-Community/hub/doc/public/api/controllers/WebhookController.md

 > ```
 > Webhook
 >   {
->      "event":                 string,   // "ASSET_REPORT" or "ASSET_TRACKING".
+>      "event":                 string,   // "ASSET_REPORT".
 Details below.
 >      "clientSecret":          string,   // string that is included in each request.
 Can be used to authenticate.
 >      "endPoint":              string,   // URL to sent the data to as a POST request.
 >      "compressed":            boolean,  // this will reduce the size of the request payload.